rlgerma/profileGenerator/README.md

 follow prompts

-## must have a github account for it to pull (axios) info from.
+## must have a github account for it to pull info from.

-## Side Note - This was intended to be able to convert the html to a pdf but due to deprecated npm packages required I decided to abandon this aspect for security concerns.
+### expanded this idea into bootspacetwo.
+Check that out [here](http://github.com/rlgerma92/bootspacetwo)